rishitojha2410/Mind-Games-MTL106/README.md

 - Clearly show all your calculations and **comment your code** for readability.
 - Ensure your code runs within **20 seconds** for all test cases.
 - **Plagiarism** will be penalized heavily, and all code will be checked for plagiarism.

-### Submission Format
-1. Implement your solutions in the respective Python files for questions 1, 2a, 2b, 2c, 3a, and 3b.
-2. For theoretical derivations, submit your solutions in **LaTeX** or upload neatly written derivations.
-3. Organize your code in a folder named **EntryNumber_mtl106_a1** with files named according to the question number.
-4. Ensure you implement the provided starter code functions:
-   - `play_move` and `observe_result` for the Alice and Bob player classes.
-   - Functions for `simulate_round` and `monte_carlo` to run the simulations.

 ### Notes
 - Replace any zeros in your entry number with 9 while solving the assignment.